ICRAR/daliuge/docs/graphs.rst

 """"""""""
 Scheduling an Acyclic Directed Graph (DAG) that involves graph partitioning and resource mapping as stated in `Basic steps`_ is known to be an `NP-hard problem <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=210815>`_.
-The DFMS prototype has tailored several heuristics-based algorithms from previous research on `DAG scheduling <http://dl.acm.org/citation.cfm?id=344618>`_ and `graph partitioning <http://www.sciencedirect.com/science/article/pii/S0743731597914040>`_ to perform these two steps.
-These algorithms are currently configured by DFMS to utilise uniform hardware resources.
+The |daliuge| prototype has tailored several heuristics-based algorithms from previous research on `DAG scheduling <http://dl.acm.org/citation.cfm?id=344618>`_ and `graph partitioning <http://www.sciencedirect.com/science/article/pii/S0743731597914040>`_ to perform these two steps.
+These algorithms are currently configured by |daliuge| to utilise uniform hardware resources.
 Support for heterogenous resources using the `List scheduling <https://en.wikipedia.org/wiki/List_scheduling>`_ algorithm will be made available shortly.
-With these algorithms, the DFMS prototype currently attempts to address the following translation problems:
+With these algorithms, the |daliuge| prototype currently attempts to address the following translation problems:

 * **Minimise the total cost of data movement** but subject to a given **degree of load balancing**.